py-sdl/py-sdl2/doc/tutorial/helloworld.rst

 To display the image, we will use a :class:`sdl2.ext.SpriteRenderer`, which supports the sprite type (texture- or software-based) and can copy the image to the window for display.
-The :class:`sdl2.ext.SpriteRenderer` needs to know, where to copy to, so we supply the window as target for copy and display operations.
+The :class:`sdl2.ext.SpriteRenderer` needs to know, where to copy to, thus we have to supply the window as target for copy and display operations.

-All left to do is to actually initiate the copy process by calling :class:`sdl2.ext.SpriteRenderer.render()` with the image we created earlier.
+All left to do is to initiate the copy process by calling :class:`sdl2.ext.SpriteRenderer.render()` with the image we created earlier.